 A: Black carbon is a known carcinogen; by association, our product (carbon black) is too often erroneously linked with cancer.
 Peer-reviewed scientific studies have shown that carbon black is neither a toxin nor a carcinogen, and there is no evidence of any adverse health effects on our employees.
 As the material is fully embedded in the polymeric matrices, consumers are not directly exposed to carbon black through products placed on the marketplace.

-A: Due to the nature of our manufacturing processes, we recognize that our activities can potentially have environmental impacts.
+A: Due to the nature of our manufacturing processes, we recognize that our activities can potentially have environmental impacts, particularly in terms of water use, greenhouse gas (GHG) emissions and waste generated.
 Through our practices, we are committed to ensuring that our production facilities do everything possible to prevent the release of any carbon black into the atmosphere.
 We are working to reduce greenhouse gases (GHG) and other air emissions by proactively studying, experimenting and investing in pioneering air emission control technologies.
 Furthermore, as carbon black is typically embedded in finished consumer products and difficult to extract from the rubber or plastic polymeric matrix, once these products are disposed of, the environmental impact of carbon black itself is minimal, if any.